knaw-huc/textrepo/concordion/src/test/resources/nl/knaw/huc/textrepo/task/TestGetFileMetadataByExternalId.md

 # Test `/task/get/{externalId}/file/metadata?type={name}`

-File metadata can be retrieved with the `get` task and an external ID.
+File metadata can be retrieved with the `get` task, an external ID and file type.

 To retrieve file metadata we first create: